Anammox

 Anammox, an abbreviation for "anaerobic ammonium oxidation", is a globally important microbial process of the nitrogen cycle that takes place in many natural environments.
 The bacteria mediating this process were identified in 1999, and were a great surprise for the scientific community.
 In the anammox reaction, nitrite and ammonium ions are converted directly into diatomic nitrogen and water.

 The bacteria that perform the anammox process are genera that belong to the bacterial phylum Planctomycetota.
 The anammox bacteria all possess one anammoxosome, a lipid bilayer membrane-bound compartment inside the cytoplasm in which the anammox process takes place.
 The anammoxosome membranes are rich in ladderane lipids; the presence of these lipids is so far unique in biology.

 "Anammox" is also the trademarked name for an anammox-based ammonium removal technology developed by the Delft University of Technology.

 Process background

-In this biological process, which is a comproportionation reaction, nitrite and ammonium ions are converted directly into diatomic nitrogen and water.
+In this biological process, which is a redox comproportionation reaction, nitrite and ammonium ions are converted directly into a diatomic molecule of nitrogen and water.